Fixoon/Drinkerino/README.md

 I'm actively working on making the app better.

-Don't use the recipes. ;) I haven't tested any of them.
+I don't recommend using the recipes.
+I haven't tested any of them and I wasn't very serious while writing them.

 Feel free to come with suggestions.